juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 This record can exist in one of three states:

 / NotRegistered: \ The user has no existing registration with this _Realm_.
 This is the default state if a user has never communicated with the _Realm_.
-/ Registered: \ The user has registered secret information with this _Realm_ and can still attempt to restore that registration.
+/ Registered: \ The user has registered secret information with this _Realm_ and can still attempt to recover that registration.
-/ NoGuesses: \ The user has registered secret information with this _Realm_, but can no longer attempt to restore that registration.
+/ NoGuesses: \ The user has registered secret information with this _Realm_, but can no longer attempt to recover that registration.

 A user transitions into the _NoGuesses_ state when the number of _attemptedGuesses_ on their registration equals or exceeds their _allowedGuesses_, self-destructing the registered data.

 In the _Registered_ state, the following additional information is stored corresponding to the registration:

-/ version: \ A 16-byte value that uniquely identifies this registration for this UID across all configured _Realms_.
+/ version: \ A 16-byte value that uniquely identifies this registration for this user across all configured _Realms_.
+The version is random so that a malicious realm can't force a client to run out of versions.
 / allowedGuesses: \ The maximum number of guesses allowed before the registration is permanently deleted by the _Realm#sub[i]_.
 / attemptedGuesses#sub[i]: \ The number of times recovery has been attempted on _Realm#sub[i]_ without success.
 Starts at 0 and increases on recovery attempts, then reset to 0 on successful recoveries.
 / saltShares#sub[i]: \ A single share of the salt the client generated during registration and used to hash their _PIN_.
 / oprfSeeds#sub[i]: \ A random OPRF seed the client generated during registration for this _Realm#sub[i]_.
 / maskedUnlockKeyShares#sub[i]: \ A single share of the unlock key masked by the OPRF result such that even if _threshold_ shares were recovered, the _unlockKey_ cannot be recovered without knowing the user's _PIN_.
 / unlockTags#sub[i]: \ A tag unique to this _Realm#sub[i]_ derived during registration from the _unlockKey_.
 The client will reconstruct this tag during recovery to prove knowledge of _PIN_ and be granted access to _encryptedSecretShares#sub[i]_.
 / encryptedSecretShares#sub[i]: \ A single share of the user's encrypted secret.
-Even if _threshold_ shares were recovered, the _secret_ cannot be decrypted without the user's _PIN_, _salt_, and _userInfo_.
+Even if _threshold_ shares were recovered, the _secret_ cannot be decrypted without the user's _PIN_.

 == Registration
 Registration is a two-phase operation that a new user takes to store a PIN-protected secret.
 A registration operation is also performed to change a user's PIN or register a new secret for an existing user.